394-w24/BloomCraft2/README.md

    - On the bouquet builder page, you can select different flowers and arrange them to create your personalized bouquet.
    -  Click on the desired focal, filler, foliage flowers to add it to your bouquet.

-or take our quiz, to get a custom teplate to start with:
+or take our quiz, to get a custom template to start with:
 [![Project Screenshot](public/icons/quiz.png)](https://github.com/394-w24/BloomCraft2/blob/main/public/icons/quiz.png)

 2. **Customize the size**: